fivetran/dbt_shopify/README.md

 vars:
   shopify_using_all_metafields: True ## False by default.
 Will enable ALL metafield models.
 FYI - This will override all other metafield variables.
   shopify_using_collection_metafields: True ## False by default.
 Will enable ONLY the collection metafield model.
   shopify_using_customer_metafields: True ## False by default.
-Will enable ONLY the collection metafield model.
+Will enable ONLY the customer metafield model.
   shopify_using_order_metafields: True ## False by default.
-Will enable ONLY the collection metafield model.
+Will enable ONLY the order metafield model.
   shopify_using_product_metafields: True ## False by default.
-Will enable ONLY the collection metafield model.
+Will enable ONLY the product metafield model.
   shopify_using_product_image_metafields: True ## False by default.
-Will enable ONLY the collection metafield model.
+Will enable ONLY the product image metafield model.
   shopify_using_product_variant_metafields: True ## False by default.
-Will enable ONLY the collection metafield model.
+Will enable ONLY the product variant metafield model.
 ```

 ### Changing the Build Schema